Zaizi are among the finalists for Computing’s Digital Technology Leaders Awards 2021 in the “Best Place to Work in Digital – SMEs” category.

 Amongst top 5 for remote UK jobs

-Our office manager was nominated for ‘Lockdown Legend of the Year’ in the Women In Tech Excellence Awards for the work she’s done organising some fantastic virtual social events.
+Our office manager , Martine, was also nominated for ‘Lockdown Legend of the Year’ in the Women In Tech Excellence Awards for the work she’s done organising some fantastic virtual social events.

 If you would like to work for Zaizi, check out our latest positions.